 The Budgetary Origins of Fiscal-Military Prowess

-Why modern democracies tend to win the wars they fight has been much debated.
-In this paper, we investigate the budgetary sources of fiscal-military prowess from the mid-17th to the early 20th centuries.
+This paper evaluates the budgetary roots of fiscal-military prowess, taking early modern Europe as a laboratory.
 We first review evidence that states adopting credible budgets accrued substantial advantages in raising taxes and loans.
-Because victory in war has, since the early modern period, been largely a matter of out-spending one’s opponent, credible budgets have also conferred an advantage in winning wars.
-Using panel data on 10 major European powers, we show that credible budgets led to significantly larger wartime expenditures and thus better chances of winning.
-Since credible budgets could be adopted by decidedly non-democratic countries, such as England in 1689 or Prussia in 1848, ours is not a theory of democracy leading to military strength, as in the literature beginning with Lake (1992).
-Rather, it is a theory of limited government leading to military strength, as in Schultz and Weingast (1998).
+Since victory in war during the early modern period was largely a matter of out-spending one’s opponent, credible budgets should also have conferred an advantage in winning wars.
+Exploiting new panel data on 10 major European powers, we show that credible budgets led to significantly larger wartime expenditures, and thus better chances of winning.
+To the best of our knowledge, this is the first systematic examination of its kind.
+Since credible budgets could be adopted by decidedly non-democratic polities, ours is a theory of limited government—rather than democracy—leading to military strength.
+That said, we discuss the implications of our analysis for the modern debate over the democratic victory thesis.

 Keywords: fiscal-military states, credible budgets, democratic victory thesis